CityOfNewYork/patterns-cli/readme.md

 `-w` | `--watch`      | Use [Nodemon](https://www.npmjs.com/package/nodemon) to watch source files and rerun the command when changes are made.
 `-n` | `--noisy`      | Some commands use [ShellJS](https://www.npmjs.com/package/shelljs) to execute other command line tasks.
 By default, their native output is silenced by configuring ShellJS to execute commands silently.
 This will allow those commands to show their native output.

-## Make
+### Make

 Details about the make script to come.
-For now, refer to the documentation in the [ACCESS NYC Patterns, Developer Tools, Make Script documentation](https://accesspatterns.cityofnewyork.us/developer-tools#make-script).
+For now, refer to the documentation in the [ACCESS NYC Patterns > Developer Tools > Make Script documentation](https://accesspatterns.cityofnewyork.us/developer-tools#make-script).

 ## Optional dependencies